samg123/torsional_wave_visualisation/README.md

 each frame is displayed in the title and a circle is plotted to show the radius of the tangent cylinder (inner core radius).

+To run the program first edit the input file to your requirements.
+The format of the input file must be preserved, the order of the variables being read and what line they are on in is hard coded and as such will error if this changes.
+Then run: main('input.txt') in the matlab command window (where input.txt is the name of the input file you wish to use).
+The code will run and a progress bar will show how far through it is.
+It first resizes the data by interpolation to your specified number of cylinders and frames, then creates the plots (which are kept hidden for speed) and saves them as .png files to ./output_torsional.
+If the movie format variable in the input file in NOT 0 then it will attempt to call ffmpeg by UNIX command to encode the frames into a movie (see below).

+One aspect to note is that the advection of the texture is vastly exaggerated to demonstrate the sense of motion.
+The code was created such that peak velocities on the order of 1 (dimensions don't matter) provide ample motion of the texture.
+If you're own velocities are too small or too large then change the velocity scale factor in the input file.
+This will multiply the velocities by this factor when advecting the texture but will not affect the colour scale of the plots.

 #####Required Data Format:

+The data file must contain velocities with units [distance]/[time] (commonly km/yr).
-There must be two data files, both delimited text files.
-The first contains the velocity data for each radial point at each point in time.
-As such the data is a table lxm (rowsxcolumns) in size, where l is the number of radial points and m is the number of temporal points.
-All velocities are assumed to be angular velocity and the radial domain is assumed to be uniformly spaced from the center of the Earth to the radius of the outer core.
+It must be an ascii file with no headers or footers and lxm (rowsxcolumns) in size. l is the number of radial points and m is the number of temporal points.
+Both time space data are assumed to have uniform spacing and the spatial domain starts at radius = 0 with the last row containing data for the outermost radius.

-The second data file contains m data values and are the times of each time step.
-They are assumed to be uniformly spaced and have the same units as used for the velocity (e.g. velocity and time data should be rad/year and years).

-#####Movie Encoding
+#####Movie Encoding (requires UNIX)

 The indivual frames of the animation are saved to './output_torsional' where './' denotes the directory in which matlab is running from.
 If the ffmpeg command line tools are installed then the command to encode the frames into a movie is included within main.m and will run automatically (ffmpeg can be installed from https://ffmpeg.org/).
-If they are not installed then this command can be turned off by the user with the 'mov_out' variable and encoding them is left to the user.
+If they are not installed then this command can be turned off in the input file and encoding is left to the user.
 Depending on how Matlab is set up it may not recognise the ffmpeg command.
-In this case uncomment the 'ffmpeg_loc' variable in main.m and set it to the path to where ffmpeg is installed.
+In this case the 'loc' variable in main.m, in the movie_enc function needs to be set to the location where ffmpeg is installed.

 #####Examples

 Included in this repository is an example data set (simple gaussian pulse) and a dataset presented in figure 3 of Cox et al (2014).
-A movie of each style of animation for the data is provided in the output_torsional folder.
+A movie of each style of animation for the data is provided in the output_torsional folder as are the input file used to create them

-If you have any questions or find any bugs, feel free to contact me at ee12sg@leeds.ac.uk
+If you have any questions, find any bugs or have any requests for features feel free to contact me at ee12sg@leeds.ac.uk

 #####Reference